adityaapatel/a3-experiment/README.md

 ---
 <!-- END: Aditya's Code Explanation -->

-Assignment 3 - Replicating a Classic Experiment
-===

 For the scope of this project, assume the role of a scientist who runs experiments for a living.